 The new time lens adds a temporal axis.
 Scrub forward in time and the cellar rearranges itself — not by what you own, but by what is ready.

 Each wine carries a drinkability curve: a projection of how it evolves from youth through peak into decline.
-The curves are shaped by appellation character — Barolo declines slowly with a long asymmetric tail; non-vintage Champagne peaks tightly and drops away; white Burgundy, when well-stored, holds a broad plateau.
-These are not predictions about your specific bottle.
-They are honest expressions of how a category tends to behave, with built-in humility about how much the model actually knows.
+The curves are shaped by appellation character — Barolo, for instance, declines slowly with a long asymmetric tail.
+These are not predictions about your bottle.
+They are expressions of how a wine like this behaves.

 Honest shape

-A Gevrey-Chambertin gets a narrow peak followed by a long, gradual decline — structured, with real staying power.
-A Meursault gets a broad, gentle window.
-A wine with no appellation match at all gets a wide, low, uncertain curve that communicates caution rather than confidence.
-The goal is curves that feel expressive, not computed.
+A Gevrey-Chambertin gets a narrow peak and a long, gradual decline.
+A wine with no appellation match gets a wide, low, uncertain curve — caution rather than confidence.

 Where meets when

 The atlas and the time lens are two views of the same cellar.
 Geography organises what you have.
 Time organises when to open it.
 Drill into an appellation at a future date and you see which bottles are approaching, which are at peak, which are fading.
-The readiness ribbon — a stacked distribution of maturity states — replaces the single dramatic spike that early models produced, breaking correlated decline timing into varied, region-specific humps.
+Instead of a single spike, readiness spreads — different regions rise and fall at different times.

 Wine people forgive wrong timing.
 They do not forgive unjustified certainty.
 A curve that says "roughly here, but we're not sure" earns trust.
 A curve that says "precisely here" and is wrong destroys it.